Chapter 19: The Tragedy at Ong Thanh 062025

 best jungle fighter, Clark Welch.
 All Terry needed to do was get

-feedback from Clark, who would unwrap what Terry needed to do in those
+feedback from Clark, who would explain what Terry needed to do in those

 woods tomorrow.
 Even a boy can unwrap things.
 Even a poor leader can ask